 Ozone generators are air cleaners that restoration and remediation professionals use.
 Their primary use is to deodorize, disinfect, and remove unwanted VOCs and airborne particles from the air.
-On the surface, they may sound similar to commercial air scrubbers.
+On the surface, they may sound similar to air scrubbers.
 Ozone generators, however, are quite different.

 Health risk warning: Ozone is a toxin that can be hazardous.
 Therefore, always read the manufacturer’s instructions when using an ozone generator and never use one in a closed space.